Blood on the Clocktower Review

 The Problem of Role

 Blood has a preponderance of roles, though social deduction fans will have seen most of them (or close variants) in other games.
-I keenly felt the specter of The Werewolves of Miller’s Hollow, for example, on a couple plays.
+I keenly felt the specter of various older social deduction games, for example, on a couple plays.
 There’s nothing hugely new or innovative here with roles, it’s just more than you’ll find in any one other game in the genre.
 This, in and of itself, is a good thing in my book, at least in theory.

 What’s less ideal is, also like other social deduction games, some roles naturally lend themselves to a more fun experience.
 The Demon/Imp (the game’s major villain) flatly has more to do than nearly anyone else, and more possibility for lying and intrigue.
 Whoever is the Imp is probably going to have a great time.